catalyst-cloud/catalystcloud-docs/source/first-instance/heat.rst

 Heat is the native OpenStack orchestration tool.
 This section demonstrates how to create a first instance using Heat.

-It is beyond the scope of this section to explain the syntax of writing heat templates.
+It is beyond the scope of this section to explain the syntax of writing Heat templates.
 A predefined example from the `catalystcloud-orchestration`_ git repository will be used here as a template.
 This example may also be used as the basis for new templates.

 .. tip::

-  For more information on writing heat templates please consult the documentation at :ref:`cloud-orchestration`.
+  For more information on writing Heat templates, please consult the documentation at :ref:`cloud-orchestration`.

 Checkout the catalystcloud-orchestration repository.
-This includes the example heat templates:
+This includes the example Heat templates:

 .. _catalystcloud-orchestration: https://github.com/catalyst/catalystcloud-orchestration